-Customer Commons is the successor organization to ProjectVRM.
+Customer Commons is a companion organization to ProjectVRM, and in the long run will be its successor.
 Think of ProjectVRM as the launch pad and rocket for getting VRM development and research into orbit — and of Customer Commons as the rest of the universe.

 So the future is wide open.

 SOPA, however, is about enclosing some of the Universe’s commons, which is essentially NEA:

 - Nobody owns it

 What would we — the 100% who are customers — be doing about SOPA?